urbanairship/java-library/docs/index.rst

 Tests are located in the standard test directory and use JUnit

-Basic Work Flow
+Basic Workflow
 ===============

 The Urban Airship Java client streamlines API requests.
-API interactions all follow the same basic work flow.
+API interactions all follow the same basic workflow.

 #.
-Configure a payload using the appropriate Java model classes
+Configure a payload using appropriate Java model classes.
 #.
 Configure an APIClient to authenticate, send, and return a
    response.
 #.
 Handle the response or exception appropriately.